 Clear polythene bags suppliers; various sizes, strengths, and colours

-Reusable polythene bags for business
+Reusable and Recyclable polythene bags for business

 For filing and office supplies, our zip wallets, school book bags and plastic wallets are ideal.
 If you’re moving house or are moving items to storage, you’ll need our mattress and sofa storage bags.
 For the things you want to throw out, use our bin liners and waste sacks.